TIRANA, February 20

 Kruja Mountain by Kruja Infopoint

-This tekke situated in Kruja Mountain also known as Skenderbeu Mountain, 1,176 meters above the sea level, welcomes numerous believers and curious tourists.
+This tekke situated in Kruja Mountain also known as Skenderbeu Mountain, 1,176 meters above sea level, welcomes numerous believers and curious tourists.
 Unexplainable events began when Sari Salltik, a follower of Haji Bektash Veli arrived in Kruja in 1325 and local people say they still happen.
 Pilgrims of different religions come from all over Albania and visit the tekke and the cave where they believe that miracles happen.
 The mountain peak can be reached by car or on foot.
 An amazing view over the Adriatic Sea awaits at the top.
 It takes about three hours to walk from Kruja city to the mountain.
 This is a great place for enjoying the view and meditation.

 Saint Anthony (Shna Ndou) Church in Lac

 Saint Anthony Church built in the hills over Laci town is one of the most important pilgrimage sites in Albania.
 Over one million pilgrims visit the church every year.
-Visitors prefer to walk the stairs up to the church, but there also a road and a large parking area for those arriving by car or vans.
+Visitors prefer to walk the stairs up to the church, but there’s also a road and a large parking area for those arriving by car or vans.
 Father Zef Pllumi, a Franciscan priest, says in his memoirs that Shna Ndou is considered to be the most sacred place in the Albanian lands and people of all beliefs and religions come to visit and that God speaks to the spirit of people.

 Visitors light candles, attend mass, and visit Sha Vlashi cave.
 No matter what your religion is, Sha Ndou Church is worth visiting.